-Sally Smart (born 1960, Quorn, South Australia) is one of Australia’s leading contemporary artists, recognized for her large-scale cut-out assemblage installations and increasingly, performance and video.
+Sally Smart (born 1960, Quorn, South Australia) is one of Australia’s leading contemporary artists, recognised for her large-scale cut-out assemblage installations and increasingly, performance and video.
 Her practice engages identity politics and the relationships between the body, thought and culture.
 She has long been concerned with the feminine identity from both a contemporary and historical perspective.
 The methods she employs in creating her work, including stitching, sewing, and more recently artisan embroideries, are often traditionally termed as female practices.

 'Sally Smart’s work in The Choreography of Cutting differs from other manifestations of collage in 20th and 21st Century art precisely because of movement.
 Her installations show a choreographic interest in dynamic space and group composition that emerges from her study of Rudolf Laban’s geometries and Martha Graham’s methods of dramatic assemblage, as well as her response to the disturbing qualities of a Pina Bausch scene.
 It is however through rhythm and the intensification of the corporeal in trace-forms, that Smart’s cutting becomes a gestural performance derived from action.
 The convergence between movement, gesture and modernity has a significant historical lineage in both art and social life that is pertinent to a better understanding of Smart’s collages'.
 (Rachel Fensham)